nicolasgasco/nicolasgasco/README.md

 # Hi, I'm **Nicolas**!

 ## Me
-- Italian expat living in Spain and fluent in English, German, Spanish, and of course Italian
+- Italian expat living in Spain and fluent in English, German, Spanish, and welp...
+Italian
 - Focused, driven, and eager to grow as a developer
 - Interested in Web Development and Web3